Babbel vs Busuu Review: Do You Prefer More Options or More Content? [Updated for 2023]

 Firstly, real native speaker practice is available through a Babbel Live subscription.
-Babbel Live subscribers get unlimited group classes that are an hour long each.
+Babbel Live subscribers get unlimited group classes that are each an hour long.

 For extra listening practice, Babbel has a ton of podcasts for select languages.

-As for official certification, Babbel has partnered with Cambridge so that you can receive certificates for up to B2 level in English.
+As for official certification, Babbel has partnered with Cambridge so that you can receive certificates for up to the B2 level of English.

 How Busuu Works

 In contrast to Babbel, the course content is more linear, with everything grouped into CEFR levels so you can see how topics flow naturally.
 To see where you fit, you’ll need to take a placement test, though you have the freedom to move up or down as you please.

 You’ll also get a personalized study schedule, answering questions about your target level and study habits.
 From there, you’ll get a prediction of when you’ll reach your goal.